keithbuhler/keithbuhler.github.io/fun/beard.md

 ---
 layout: fun
-title: beard
+title: How to Grow a Beard
 ---

 # How to grow a beard in 3 easy steps #

 ### 1. Be Born a Male. ###
 This is the first and in many ways the easiest step.
-Your parents do all the work by having sex.
-Your part is simply to implant in the uterine wall, gestate for a lunar year, and descend out of your mother’s body.
+Your parents do all the work.
+Your job is simply to implant in the uterine wall, gestate for a lunar year, and descend out of your mother’s body.

-This step is also the easiest to mess up.
-If you are born a female, steps 2-3 just won’t work for you.
-There are *other* ways of getting a beard but... give up now.
+This step is also the most treacherous.
+For example, if you are born a female, steps 2-3 won’t work for you without *a lot* of additional labor.
+It is possible to learn this power... but not from a Jedi.

 ### 2. Go through Puberty. ###
 This step is hard.
 It is not hard technically to *do*.
 Puberty is something done to you by benevolent but pitiless hand of Father God and Mother Nature.